LelouchLamperougeVI/pc_analysis/README.md

 * Parallel Computing Toolbox (optional)
 * GCC or another compatible C/C++ compiler (not required for basic functionalities).
 All MEX functions were tested on a Linux machine; not sure whether they are cross-platform compatible.

+## System Requirements
+* A 64-bit Intel Processor with >=SSE4.2 instruction set is recommended to fully utilize the MEX functions
+* For multi-plane analysis, a minimum of 16 GB of memory is recommended
+* For general use, a minimum of 8 GB of memory is recommended
+* For best performance, a discrete graphics card with hardware OpenGL acceleration is recommended

 ## Installation
-1. Clone repository and add the local repository's directory path to the MATLAB path.
+1. Clone repository and add the local repository's directory path to the MATLAB path
-1. (optional) Compile the MEX files under the `better_than_default` folder.
+1. (optional) Compile the MEX files under the `better_than_default` folder

 ## Place cells analysis